 the band had a debut at the Glastonbury Festival in front of 40,000 people on the 'Other Stage' with

 2009 sees the band win the prestigious Mineworkers Open National Brass Band Festival and again win

 the Area contest.
 With good results in 2010, and 2011 (3rd and 4th) at this contest the band regularly out

 performs its rivals with consistent and fine performances, earning praise from adjudicators, composers

 In 2014 Alan Duguid joined the band as MD and lead the band to several contest wins and very close 3rd

 place finishes at the Area contest narrowly missing invitations to the national Finals.
-Allan made a fine
+Alan made a fine

 contribution to the band's outlook and gave the band many new challenges.
 One such new experience

-was to lead the band for the closing concert at the prestigious 2016 Thaxted Music Festival.
+giving the closing concert for the prestigious 2016 Thaxted Music Festival.

-The end of 2016 sees the return of Jeremy Wise and the band has now managed to reach the 2017
+The end of 2016 sees the return of Jeremy Wise and the band reaching the 2017 National Finals and